 Generally all new construction, commercial alterations and change of occupancy require the issuance of a CO.
 If you are a homeowner doing repair work on your home you do not need a CO.

 Does the City issue Temporary Certificates of Occupancy (TCO)?

 TCOs may be issued upon request to commercial work when non-life safety issues are pending.
 The City can issue TCOs for portions that are ready to be occupied safely.
-For information about how to request a TCO, please contact the Office of the Building Official at 305-593-6700, Extension 3101.
+For information about how to request a TCO, refer to the Forms Section page.
+Requests can be sent to TCO@cityofdoral.com.

 Do I need a permit for a Temporary Real Estate sign?

 See Planning & Zoning department for non-structural, non-electrical and temporary signage requirements.